jaime7981/django_book_review/README.md

 The process of developing were easy beacause we were very familiarized with the framework, also we had a dockerized template of the stack, so installing dependencies and running the app for development was an easy task.

-Since we used django, it has a module which handles the connection, so we only had to add the dependencies into the requirements.txt file and add the credentials to the django settings.
+Since we used django, it has a module which handles the connection of the database, so we only had to add the dependencies into the requirements.txt file and add the credentials to the django settings for the database.

 The easiest part gere generating the models for the application, beacause the entities and fields were well defined in the assignment and django has good management for managing the models in the database.